neilenns/mobiflight-docs/content/devices/seven-segment-display/configuring-output/index.md

 Click the **OK** button to close the dialog, then spawn an airplane in Microsoft Flight Simulator.

-Make sure the MobiFlight **Run** button is clicked in the toolbar, then try toggling the parking brake in the simulator.
-The attached LED should light up when the parking brake is applied.
+Make sure the MobiFlight **Run** button is clicked in the toolbar, then verify the display shows the COM1 active frequency.

 {{% /steps %}}